VertebrateResequencing/wr/.docs/nextflowstrict3/spec.md

 **Acceptance tests:**

-1. Given `ch.splitCsv(header: true)`, when resolved, then items pass through unchanged and a warning is emitted.
-2. Given `ch.splitFasta(by: 1)`, when resolved, then items pass
-   through unchanged and a warning is emitted.
-3. Given `ch.branch { small: it < 10; big: it >= 10 }`, when
+1. Given `ch.branch { small: it < 10; big: it >= 10 }` with
-   resolved, then items pass through (all to single channel) and a warning is emitted.
-4. Given `ch.collectFile(name: 'out.txt')`, when resolved, then
-   items pass through and a warning is emitted.
+   items `[3, 15, 7, 20]`, when resolved at runtime via
+   PendingStage, then `small` channel gets `[3, 7]` and `big` channel gets `[15, 20]`, each with distinct dep_grps.
-5. Given `ch.multiMap { it -> foo: it; bar: it }`, when
+2. Given `ch.multiMap { it -> foo: it * 2; bar: it + 1 }` with
-   resolved, then items pass through and a warning is emitted.
+   items `[5]`, when resolved at runtime via PendingStage, then `foo` channel gets `[10]` and `bar` channel gets `[6]`, each with distinct dep_grps.
+3. Given `ch.splitCsv(header: true)` with a CSV file containing 3 data rows, when resolved at runtime via PendingStage, then result has 3 items, one per row.
+4. Given `ch.splitFasta(by: 1)` with a FASTA file containing
+   2 sequences, when resolved at runtime via PendingStage, then result has 2 items.
+5. Given `ch.collectFile(name: 'out.txt')` with 3 upstream
+   items, when resolved at runtime via PendingStage, then result has 1 item pointing to the collected file.
-6. Given `ch.splitJson(path: 'data')`, when resolved, then items pass through unchanged and a warning is emitted.
+6. Given `ch.splitJson(path: 'data')` with a JSON file, when resolved at runtime via PendingStage, then items are extracted from the specified path.
-7. Given `ch.splitText(by: 10)`, when resolved, then items
+7. Given `ch.splitText(by: 10)` with a file of 25 lines, when
-   pass through unchanged and a warning is emitted.
+   resolved at runtime via PendingStage, then result has 3 chunks (10, 10, 5 lines).
-8. Given `ch.splitFastq(by: 1, pe: true)`, when resolved,
+8. Given `ch.splitFastq(by: 1, pe: true)` with paired-end
-   then items pass through unchanged and a warning is emitted.
+   reads, when resolved at runtime via PendingStage, then result has items per read pair.

 ---